vaersaagod/muxmate/README.md

 ##### Lazy-loading `<mux-video>` everywhere all the time

 To automatically lazy-load the `<mux-video>` web component everywhere, simply set the `lazyloadMuxVideo` config setting to `true`.
-Done.
+This will make MuxMate create an `IntersectionObserver` instance, that loads the `<mux-video>` library as soon as a Mux video component enters the viewport (instead of loading it on pageload).

 ##### Lazy-loading per `<mux-video>` instance